UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 Confidential worker outreach

-Former Worker A (Nepali, 23): Paid MYR 8,400 (£1,500) to a recruitment agent in Kathmandu.
-Passport taken on arrival.
-Worked 6 days/week, 12-hour shifts.
-Left after 14 months — still owes MYR 3,200 to the agent.
-Former Worker B (Indonesian, 28): Similar account.
-Mobile phones confiscated by dormitory supervisors at 10 PM nightly.
+Worker A (Nepali, 23): paid £1,500 to a Kathmandu agent, passport taken on arrival, 12-hr shifts, 6 days/week.
+Left after 14 months still owing the agent.
+Worker B (Indonesian, 28): similar account.
+Mobile phones confiscated by dorm supervisors at 10 PM nightly.

 🌎

-Search Malaysian company registry, labour enforcement records, and media archives for Jaya Precision Components.
+Search Malaysian registry, labour enforcement records, and media archives for Jaya.

 Jaya Precision Components Sdn Bhd incorporated 2009.
 Two director changes in 2022.
-No labour enforcement actions on public record.
-A 2023 Malay Mail article mentions Jaya’s industrial estate in a story about migrant worker conditions in Penang electronics manufacturing.
+No public labour enforcement actions.
+A 2023 Malay Mail article names Jaya’s industrial estate in a piece on Penang migrant-worker conditions.

 📊